How to Unblock a Shower Drain Without Chemicals

 Key Takeaways

-- Chemical drain cleaners can damage pipes and the environment.
+- Chemical drain cleaners can damage pipes as well as the environment.

-Method 1: Baking Soda and Vinegar
+Method 1 Method 1: Baking Soda and Vinegar

-Step 1: Gather Your Equipment
+Step 1: Gather Your Supplies

 - Baking soda